TonyMeiDeveloper/ComputerAvailability/README.md

 Based on this guide: http://journal.code4lib.org/articles/4067
 Also thanks and credits to OSU libraries and their open source code: https://github.com/griggsk/availability-map

-What it is
+What it is:
 Perl scripts run on login or logout and signifies computer status and sends that information and its computername or IP address to a PHP script running on a server.
 The PHP script, which in this case, is statuschange.php gets that information and updates the database.
 The UI or computers.php gets information from the database and use it to display computer availability.

+For my case:
-I deployed this on AWS, specifically Linux Ubuntu Server
+I deployed this on AWS, specifically Linux Ubuntu Server.
+It is set up for the library I worked at.

-Requirements
+Requirements:
 Install these first:
-PHP, MySQL, APACHE2, phpmyadmin
+PHP, MySQL, APACHE2, PHPMYADMIN

 What to do
 1. Login to phpmyadmin at http://yourdomain.edu/phpmyadmin.